 I have always been fascinated by the human form and the various clues as to our inner-feelings which present through body-language, this was especially so in countries where I did not speak the language for a long time.
 It’s for this reason that I was drawn to fashion illustration and portraiture.

 The designs of Comme des Garçons resonate for me – the sculptural forms are a constant source of inspiration.
 Italian Artist Lorenzo Mattotti is probably my biggest influence, the composition and colour of his work is breath-taking.
 He manages to set up a tension of movement and vibration within an image.
 I am also inspired by the work of Rene Grau, the sculptural forms of Euan Uglow, Brancusi and Giacometti, the rawness and power of Jenny Saville, and the simplicity and sensuality of Cecilia Carlstedt’.

-Chris has many collectors of his work, both nationally and internationally – we happily post out his unframed pieces to the UK and abroad.
-Chris is also happy to discuss commissions.
-Please enquire for further details.
+Chris has many collectors of his work, both nationally and internationally – we will happily post his unframed pieces to the UK and abroad.